The government is competing for workers, but paying them as service beneficiaries.

 True to form, Regunberg just throws that red meat out there for his fellow progressives to snark upon, but if he were to read (for example) Brian Amaral’s Boston Globe article on Rhode Island businesses’ difficulty finding employees, he’d have learned that some of the businesses doing the complaining are paying $15 per hour or more.
 The likes of Regunberg (indeed, by Regunberg himself) have told us again and again that $15 is the living wage needed to make work fair.
 Is that suddenly “poverty-wage,” or is the well-heeled man of the people just mouthing off?

 His lack of empathy is astounding.
-Businesses could be doing everything Regunberg supposedly wants them to do, and he’s still belittle and dehumanize them, because that fits his narrative.
+Businesses could be doing everything Regunberg supposedly wants them to do, and he’ll still belittle and dehumanize them, because that fits his narrative.
 We can’t all be people in a community trying to find ways to work together for the good of all.
 It’s got to be the selfish and ignorant business owners exploiting the humble worker… because then somebody’s got to pay Aaron Regunberg to be a hero.

 The us versus them narrative also fits Regunberg’s ideology, because to progressives, people building private organizations are competition to government.
 Amaral quotes Wilfred Roth, who runs Add Temps staffing agency in Pawtucket, as saying, “When we’re calling people, more often than not, they’re flat out telling you — why would I take this job if I can make this amount collecting [unemployment]?”
 In essence, the government is competing with businesses for the time and attention of workers.